linofex/GBpp-Emulator/README.md

 # GBC-Emulator
 A GameBoy emulator written in C++.
+This project was developed for the "Emulation and virtualization" course at University of Pisa.

 It works on Linux and Windows platforms.

-It requires SDL_2 for graphic, timing, and inputs from keyboard
+It requires SDL_2 library for graphic, timing, and inputs from keyboard.
+(For Windows users this library is already present in the ./SDL2 folder of this project)

 ## Useful links